Back to basics with ADR

 1. It’s Financially Advantageous

-QASSS resolve 98.4% of complaints within the mediation process, thus preventing the need for any court proceedings and hefty legal fees.
+QASSS resolve 99% of escalated complaints within the mediation process, thus preventing the need for any court proceedings and hefty legal fees.

 2. It’s Fast

 Court cases are notorious for being long-winded and can often take months before a final decision is made.
 The ADR service provided by QASSS cuts down lengthy delays.
-The average closure time for disputes is only 3.59 days , compared to the UK average ADR resolution of 80 days (CTSI ADR Report, 2018).
+The average time to resolve a dispute is just 3.59 days, compared to the UK average ADR resolution of 80 days (CTSI ADR Report, 2018).
 That’s 3.59 days from the receipt of the complaint to reaching a resolution between both parties, saving everyone a lot of time, money and stress.

 3. It’s Fair